tomhall82/bodybuilding/README.md

 ![history.html lighthouse results](assets/docs/testing/lighthouse/history-mobile.webp)

-Due to the amount of images and the size it took me some time to get the performace metric into the green for this one.
-It was finally possible after changing the images to webp, resizing and compressing all images and then setting exact height and with with media queries for different screen sizes.
+Due to the number of images and the size it took me some time to get the performance metric into the green for this one.
+It was finally possible after changing the images to webp, resizing and compressing all images and then setting exact height and with media queries for different screen sizes.

 ##### buddy.html